conacts/obsidian/113 Multivariable Functions.md

 ##### Traces
 A trace is freezing one coordinate on the function (typically x-coordinate, $x=a$) and examining the resulting curve in 2 dimensions

-Note: Verticle trace is where you freeze the y-axis ($y=b$), rather than x, to find your trace
+Note: Vertical trace is where you freeze the y-axis ($y=b$), rather than x, to find your trace

 ##### Contour Map
 Tracing the height of a map and projecting those shadows onto a plane below